We may earn money or products from the companies mentioned in this post.

 Iron on interfacing to all lining pieces.

 Sew the main bag together.
-Sew each side seam stopping a one centimeter before the bottom of the seam.
+Sew each side seam stopping a quarter of an inch before the bottom of the seam.

 Pin in your base fabric, sew each seam stopping a centimeter before the edge.